SAIKIRANN226/AWS_DevOps_Notes/Ansible/Session-18.md

 ### 01-playbook.yaml
 - Open the server ---> Git clone ---> CD ansible then enter the below command.
-- ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <file-name>
+- ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <file_name>

 ### 02-nginx.yaml
 - Open the server ---> Git clone ---> CD ansible then enter the below command
-- ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <file-name>
+- ansible-playbook -i inventory.ini -e ansible_user=centos -e ansible_password=DevOps321 <file_name>

 ### Points to remember
-- https://github.com/daws-76s/concepts/blob/master/ansible.MD ---> Paste this URL in chrome you will be redirected to the page of content to know how ansible works
+- https://github.com/daws-76s/concepts/blob/master/ansible.MD ---> Paste this URL in chrome you will be redirected to the page of content to know how ansible works.
 - If you stuck anywhere in the gitbash and unable to enter any command then use "ctrl+C"
 - sudo yum install ansible -y, this will make server as Ansible server.
+- To run a playbook ---> ansible-playbook -i inventory.ini -e ansible_user=centos -e
+  ansible_password=DevOps321 <file_name>